Soho Baptist Chapel

 Soho Baptist Chapel is a church at 166a Shaftesbury Avenue, London, on the corner with Mercer Street.
-Originally a Baptist church (which relocated to North Finchley now called High Road Baptist Church).
-It is now the Chinese Church in London.
+It was originally a Baptist church, which relocated to North Finchley and is now called High Road Baptist Church.
+The church is now the Chinese Church in London.

 History

-The church was built in 1887–88 to a design by the architect William Gillbee Scott for a Strict Baptist church that had been formed in 1791.
+The church was built in 1887–88 to a design by the architect William Gillbee Scott for a Strict Baptist church community that had been formed in 1791.
 In 1916–17, it was sold to another Strict Baptist church, after their 99-year lease on a chapel in Gower Street came to an end, and became the Gower Street Memorial Chapel.

 It is now the Chinese Church in London, Soho Outreach Centre.